janschwedhelm/master-thesis/README.md

 Data, pretrained models and optimization results can be downloaded using the following link: https://drive.google.com/drive/folders/12mSO8DsnBUBvsV0_zfJrHfpsyI3Vp-iw?usp=sharing.

-The folders `data` and `logs` should then be uploaded to the Google Drive root directory of this repository.
+The folders `data` and `logs` must be uploaded to the Google Drive root directory of this repository.

 ### Training Models